hulyak/travel-app/README.md

 ## Offline Functionality
-The project have service workers set up in webpack.
+The project has service workers set up in webpack.

 ## Testing
 The project has Jest installed and can be run using `npm run test`